MakeSchool-Tutorials/web-7-react-redux-tetris-app/P00-Introduction/content.md

 By the end of this tutorial, students should be able to...

 1. Implement an advanced single page application with React
-1. Use Redux/Flux to manage application state
+1. Use Redux to manage application state
 1. Build systems that manage and merge complex arrays
 1. Use functional programming methods like `map`
 1. Use CSS variables